emson/elf0/README.md

 **Build powerful AI agent workflows using simple YAML files.
 Zero complex coding required.**

+> ⚠️ **IMPORTANT: NOT PRODUCTION READY - USE AT YOUR OWN RISK**
+>
+> This software is experimental and in active development.
+Elf0 workflows can execute custom Python functions, interact with external tools, and perform system operations that may cause data loss, security vulnerabilities, or damage to your system.
+>
+> **Before using Elf0:**
+> - Review all workflow files before execution
+> - Test in isolated environments first
+> - Never run untrusted workflows
+> - Backup important data
+> - Use appropriate security measures
+>
+> **The author(s) provide this software "AS IS" without any warranties and assume no liability for any damages, data loss, security breaches, or other issues that may result from its use.
+Users are solely responsible for ensuring safe and appropriate usage.**

 Elf0 lets you create multi-step AI workflows by describing what you want in YAML.
 Chain (graph) together different AI models, integrate with external tools, and even use AI to improve your workflows automatically.

 ```bash